BDC Hamburger Icon

 • How the product or service will be advertised/promoted

-• What items and services are required to start the business, how much they cost, and how they’ll be paid for
+• What items and services are required to start the business, how much they cost and how they’ll be paid for

 • Expected earnings for the first four years of business

 The goal of a business plan isn’t to force a person to prove their idea will work.
-Instead, it’s to start them on a path to success, and many supportive people and organizations can help you design one.
+Instead, it’s to start them on a path to success and many supportive people and organizations can help you design one.

 Never give up: How Bill Brent started his business

 Take the example of Bill Brent, who suffered a life-changing work injury while working for the Alaska State Ferry system.
-Bill had given up on his dream of entrepreneurship after being turned down for a business loan.
+Brent had given up on his dream of entrepreneurship after being turned down for a business loan.
 However, he found a support team to help him after being referred to Start Up/AK and the Alaska Division of Vocational Rehabilitation.

 In addition to PASS, potential business owners with disabilities are eligible for many other forms of funding, from government loans to private investment.
 A business plan is required for all.